|Nutrition Facts (per serving)|

 Dump apple pie filling into pan.

 Spread mixture evenly and sprinkle dry cake mix on top.
-Cut up the butter and dot the top of cake.
+Cut up butter and sprinkle on top of cake.

 Bake for 65 to 75 minutes, or until a toothpick or cake tester inserted in center comes out clean.